d3scomp/IRM-SA/README.md

 IRM-SA
 ======

-This project is contains adaptation extension part for the jDEECo as well as simple demonstrator example taken from: [http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/](http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/).
+This project contains adaptation extension part for the jDEECo as well as a simple demonstrator example taken from: [http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/](http://d3s.mff.cuni.cz/projects/components_and_services/irm-sa/)

 ##Running the demonstrator
 To run the demo applcation you need import the project into your Eclipse workspace and execute the main method from the: irm.test.InvariantTest.